 Your business plan is what builds the foundation for your business.
 A good business plan serves as a roadmap for how to structure, run, and grown your new business.
 In addition, most investors or funding providers will want a business plan submitted as part of the underwriting process.

-There are two common formats for business plans; Traditional and Lean startup.
+There are two common formats for business plans; traditional and lean startup.

-Briefly tell what your company is and why it will be successful.
+Description of what your company is and why it will be successful.
 Include your mission statement, your product or service, and basic information about your company’s leadership team, employees, and location.
 You should also include financial information and high-level growth plans if you plan to ask for financing.

-Use your company description to provide detailed information about your company.
+Detailed information about your company.
 Go into detail about the problems your business solves.
 Be specific, and list out the consumers, organization, or businesses your company plans to serve.
 Explain the competitive advantages that will make your business a success.
 Are there experts on your team?
 Have you found the perfect location for your store?
 Your company description is the place to boast about your strengths.

-Indicate the data you compiled from your market research.
+Description of the data you compiled from your market research.
 Indicate what other businesses are doing and what their strengths are.
 Talk about what successful competitors do?
 Why does it work?
 How you can do it better?

 Organization & Management

-Indicate how your company will be structured and who will run it.
+Information on how your company will be structured and who will run it.
 Describe the legal structure of your business.
 State whether you have or intend to incorporate your business as a C or an S corporation, form a general or limited partnership, or if you're a sole proprietor or LLC.
 Use an organizational chart to lay out who's in charge of what in your company.
 Show how each person's unique experience will contribute to the success of your venture.
 Consider including resumes and CVs of key members of your team.

 Service or Product Line